Safe-DS/DSL/docs/stdlib/safeds/ml/nn/NeuralNetworkRegressor.md

 |------|------|-------------|
 | `prediction` | [`TaggedTable`][safeds.data.tabular.containers.TaggedTable] | The given test_data with an added "prediction" column at the end |

-??? quote "Source code in `regressor.sdsstub`"
+??? quote "Stub code in `regressor.sdsstub`"

     ```sds linenums="48"
     @Pure